XavRsl/maphilight-wordpress-old/README.md

 __Tags__: maphilight, area, map
 __Donate link__:
 __Requires at least__: 3.3
-__Tested up to__: 3.4.1
+__Tested up to__: 3.4.2
-__Stable tag__: 1.3
+__Stable tag__: 0.2
 __License__: GPLv2

 Description
 -----------

 MapHilight makes it easy to integrate the javascript needed to make your maps or images interactive.
-Based on the maphilight jQuery plugin, MapHilight allows you to customize a hover effect on your maps or images.
+Based on the imagemapster jQuery plugin, MapHilight allows you to customize a hover effect on your maps or images.
-Plugin uses jQuery plugin found here : https://github.com/kemayo/maphilight - MIT Licensed
+Plugin uses jQuery plugin found here : https://github.com/jamietre/imagemapster Thanks jmcphail for pointing it out on this plugin's Wordpress forum.

 Use it in your Posts by adding the following shortcode : [maphilight]